niklaslong/matrix-elixir-sdk/README.md

 ---

 A [Matrix](https://matrix.org/) SDK for Elixir.
 It is currently in active (and early) development.
-The first (unstable) version has been released to hex.
 The docs can be found at [https://hexdocs.pm/matrix_sdk](https://hexdocs.pm/matrix_sdk).

-The first release provides a simple wrapper around the main endpoints of the [Matrix client-server API](https://matrix.org/docs/spec/client_server/r0.6.1).
+The library currently provides a simple wrapper around the main endpoints of the [Matrix client-server API](https://matrix.org/docs/spec/client_server/r0.6.1).
 There are still many endpoints to be implemented; if you feel like contributing, please don't hesitate to open an issue or a PR (all skill levels